Skip to content

 Dissipate Brain Fog

 Prevent brain fog from interfering with your cognitive abilities; drink enough water throughout the day.
-It is common for people who are dehydrated to be foggy throughout the day.
+It is common for dehydrated people to be foggy throughout the day.
 Using supplements with effective doses of ginkgo biloba, another compound in Maximum Mind, will also help with brain blood flow.
-I know it’s mostly known for its memory effects, but we can’t find much research on that part on healthy adults.
-The memory effects seem to be more pronounced on cognitively impaired people.
+I know it’s mostly known for its memory effects, but we can’t find much research on that part in healthy adults.
+The memory effects seem to be more pronounced in cognitively impaired people.

 Alpha and Theta Wave Inducing Supplementation